The Role of the Worker Bee

 Guarding the Hive Entrance: Day 18-21

-The last in-hive job is that of guard bees at the entrance of the hive.
-This is the initial line of defense for the hive.
+The last in-hive job for workers is that of guard bees.
+This is the initial line of defense at the hive entrance.
 As beekeepers, these are the ladies we meet first when we go to do hive inspections.

-Guards keep predators (wasps, hornets, beekeepers) out of the hive.
-They also inspect incoming bees and turn away those that do not smell like they belong.
+Guards keep various bee predators (wasps, hornets, beekeepers) out of the hive.
+They also inspect incoming bees and turn away those that are intruders.
+This is to prevent bee robbing behavior by other hives.

-These are the scout bees.
+In addition, a small percentage of them participate in special tasks such as that of scout bees.
 Their job is to seek out new food sources.
-Then, they return to the hive and perform dances that inform others of the location.
+Then, return to the hive and perform special bee dances that inform others of the location.

 Scouts also range far from the mother colony to check out possible sites for a new home.
-This is a very important job during the time of swarming.
+This is a very important job during the season of swarming.

 Summer Bees vs Winter Bees

 The average life expectancy for a worker bee in Summer is 6 weeks.
-However, those “born” in late Summer/early Fall are special.
-They have the capacity to live much longer.
+However, those “born – hatched” in late Summer/early Fall are capable of living much longer.

-Reared for Winter, they are physiologically different than their Summer sisters.
-These healthy “fat bees” will live on average up to 6 months.
+They are physiologically different than their Summer sisters.
+These healthy “fat winter bees” will live on average up to 6 months.

 Are worker bees male or female?

-The workers are all female.
-They have have 32 chromosomes (16 from the queen and 16 from the drone).
+All worker bees are females with 32 chromosomes (16 from the queen and 16 from the drone).

 Can worker bees lay eggs?